Anatomy and Physiology of Gorilla Muscles

 Anatomy and Physiology of Gorilla Muscles are large-bodied, relatively slow-moving, ground-living primates.
 Of the anthropoid primates, along with orangutans, they have the most felid-like locomotion.
 However, Anatomy and Physiology of Gorilla Muscles are larger and heavier than most Felidae species.
 Consequently, due to physical size effects, gorilla locomotion would seem to be a viable test case for examining the limits of terrestrial agility in a species of substantial size and mass.

 Anatomy and Physiology of Gorilla Muscles have no close living relatives that could provide a comparative zone of present-day control.
 Volume‐preserving CT data of a sub‐adult male western lowland gorilla was used as the basis for the first 3D musculoskeletal model of a gorilla.
-This model was used to examine the lever systems present in the limbs of gorillas 2 4.
+This model was used to examine the lever systems present in the limbs of gorillas 2 and 4.

 The roughness and steepness of ground surface can be manipulated in gait simulation experiments with the model to investigate mid‐step and in‐stance leg adjustment with switching between preferred gait modes.